Make Halloween less scary with safe trick-or-treating

 Drivers and parents be alert: Child-pedestrian deaths increase on Halloween night.

 Safety experts at Monroe Carell Jr. Children’s Hospital at Vanderbilt know Halloween can be scary, but for different reasons than you think.
-On average, twice as many children are killed while walking on Halloween than on any other day of the year.
+More than twice as many children are killed while walking on Halloween than on any other day of the year.

 “The excitement of the night can get the better of kids, and they may run out into the street without thinking,” said Purnima Unni, MPH, Pediatric Trauma Injury Prevention Program Manager at Children’s Hospital.
 “Pedestrian injuries are usually high every year around Halloween, and it’s not always the fault of drivers.
 Children might be wearing masks that make it difficult for them to see when they cross the street, or they can trip on loose costumes.”